 - It’s not simple to detect.
 After an attack, it may take some time before you realize that you can’t make a phone call anymore or you just aren’t receiving text messages.

 - It’s surprisingly easy to do.
 In 2020, researchers at Princeton University found that out of 50 attempts to do a fake sim swap, 39 of them were successful.
-That’s around 80% success rate.
+That’s around an 80% success rate.

-Different mobile carriers are implementing different sets of security measures to protect against SIM swapping, but the attack still persists.
+Different mobile carriers are implementing different sets of security measures to protect against SIM swapping, but the attack persists.

 Why?